 Ask her lots of questions (and lavish her with praise when she answers correctly): Where are your eyes?
 Where are your ears?
 Can you point to your nose?
 Can you wiggle your fingers?
 Can you clap your hands?
-Depending on how long you breastfeed (the American Academy of Pediatrics recommends continuing for at least 12 months; the World Health Organization for 2 years), this game can be expanded to include all sorts of information.
+This was one of my babies’ favorite things to do while breastfeeting.
+Depending on how long you nurse (the American Academy of Pediatrics recommends continuing for at least 12 months; the World Health Organization for 2 years), this game can be expanded to include all sorts of information.
 By 12-18 months, several of our babies could even identify their clavicles, phalanges, vertebrae, and patella.
 The sky is the limit!

 SLEEP ALONGSIDE HER: